jpschewe/fll-sw/scoring/docs/subjective-instructions.md

 ## Web Application

 The web application can be used on a desktop, laptop, phone, or tablet.
 Although a phone screen might be a little small to be useful.
 Judges names do not need to be entered before using the subjective web application.

-  1. Follow the link to the subjective web application on the main page.
+This application is accessible from the main index and from the admin index.
+The app is intended to be self explanatory as the user is guided through the judging.